-What are the guidelines for using a mobile access tower in bad weather?
+What are the guidelines for using a mobile access tower when it is windy?

-If the mobile access tower is to be placed on a high structure where it will be exposed to wind (e.g. on a tall building) then wind speeds at the top of that structure may be considerably higher compared to those experienced at ground level.
+If the mobile access tower is to be placed on a high structure or building, then the wind speed at the top may be considerably higher.

 Where can you get information regarding good practice when using mobile towers?

 The PASMA Code of Practice is the definitive stand alone reference document for good practice in the use of mobile access towers.
 It is available from the online shop or you can view a copy free on the PASMA App.

 PASMA registered and approved training centre deliver the nationally recognised PASMA training syllabus for competency in mobile towers.
 Click here to find your nearest Training Centre.